Do You Need a Copy Writer or a Content Writer to get the most exposure for your business?

 Keep in mind that we may buy things from people, but it’s not the people that actually sell the products and services.
 No, we as people tend to make purchases when we want to ‘better versions of ourselves’.

-Sure, we may scoff at spending $10 at the movies but then drop $20 on a brand new lipstick that promises to last all day.
+Sure, we may scoff at spending $10 at the movies but then drop $20 on a brand new beauty product that promises to last all day.
 Am I right ladies?

 A copy writer has a background in understanding human psychology and human behavior, and uses this ability to create content that grabs other people’s attention, whether it’s based on humor, fear, awe, compassion, value, imitation, justification or just plain controversy.